HealthITAU/TED/README.md

 # TED (Tag Every Desktop) - a Health IT Project

-TED is a commandline tool, inspired by the classic [BGInfo](https://learn.microsoft.com/en-us/sysinternals/downloads/bginfo), designed for MSPs to be able to display images and text programmatically on the desktop, positioned above the wallpaper but below the icons.
+TED is a command-line tool, inspired by the classic [BGInfo](https://learn.microsoft.com/en-us/sysinternals/downloads/bginfo), designed for MSPs to be able to display images and text programmatically on the desktop, positioned above the wallpaper but below the icons.
 It utilizes the bottom right corner of the primary monitor as the drawing area.

 ## Features

 - Display images and text on the desktop
 - Ability to specify different images based on perceived desktop luminance.
 Font color also adjusts between black or white based on perceived desktop luminance.
 - Substitute system values in the text with special tokens
-- DPi Aware
+- DPI aware
 - Persistent desktop overlay that redraws itself without replacing the user's wallpaper
-- Customizable with a variety of commandline switches
+- Customizable with a variety of command-line switches
 - Designed for deployment via an RMM

 ## Requirements